 Not only does this funky anti-Starbucks coffee spot sell cups of java – it roasts its own, too.
 With 20 blends to choose from, it might take you awhile to decide what you’d like.
 In any case, take your caffeinated beverage to a big upholstered chair, sink in, and recharge.

 Ocean House is not close to the ocean or in a house of any kind.
 Situated across a highway in an upgraded shack the size of a large shipping container, it has nonetheless won awards for its top-notch cuisine.
-Innovative dishes like Seafood Rissoto and Sesame and Pepper Crusted Yellowfin Tuna, are artistically presented.
-The signature Banana Sushi comes with chopsticks and looks like the real deal.
+Innovative dishes like Seafood Risotto and Sesame and Pepper Crusted Yellowfin Tuna, are artistically presented.
+As an end to the meal, order the signature Banana Sushi.
+It comes with chopsticks and looks like the real deal.

 Where To Stay In Croton-On-Hudson, NY